ElinVoss/omnimeta-saga-universe/archives/4th.md

 - She meets Jhace by coincidence at the scaffold collapse
 - Falls in love authentically through shared competency and crisis
 - Sacrifices herself in N5 to save Jhace from a Sanitist device
-- Her death triggers the Fathombreak through grief-fueled resonance explosion
+- Her death triggers the Steal Breaks Open through grief-fueled resonance explosion
 - Gods awaken as collateral damage
 - Everything that follows is consequence, not conspiracy[^1_1]